jeffreymorganio/responsive-youtube-jekyll-tag/README.md

 ## About

-This Jekyll plugin uses Twitter Bootstrap's CSS to embed responsive YouTube videos using a Liquid tag.
-The page must include Bootstrap.
+This Jekyll plugin uses Twitter Bootstrap's CSS to embed responsive YouTube videos in a post or page using a Liquid tag:

+`{% youtube <YOUTUBE VIDEO ID> %}`

+## Dependencies

+The Jekyll post or page must include the Bootstrap stylesheet.

 ## Usage: